10 Dry Dog Food Shopping Tips

 List of Approved Dog Foods

-Here is a list of a number of foods that meet all of our selection criteria.
+Here is a link to our lists of approved foods, where you can see our 2018 list!
 Please note that these are not the only foods on the market that meet our selection criteria.
 There may be other foods available to you that we are not familiar with.
 Read the label; if it meets the criteria we’ve outlined above, and it fits your budget and suits your dog, great!
 We suggest that you contact the company and ask for the complete nutrient analysis for your dog’s food, so you can compare it to the standards for “complete and balanced” canine diets.
 Then you can make an intelligent, informed decision to buy or not buy the food, based on their response.

 Our approved foods for 2017: